 - DEA (~MSc) in Ocean Sciences from the University of Marseille-Aix II (1991)

 As part of my PhD, I worked on the characterization of the geophysical signature of various processes in marine sediments:

 In situ acoustic properties of calcareous sediments across an OpalA/OpalCT diagenetic front (Download PDF [2Mb])

 Characterization of the in situ elastic properties of Gas Hydrate-bearing marine sediments (Download PDF [8Mb])

 Reservoir Simulation to validate 4-D seismics (Download PDF [30Mb])

 Numerical modeling of the thermal effect of fluid migrations in an active fault zone (Download PDF [11Mb])

-But the real beauty is in sailing and getting the data at sea...
+But the best part of my work is sailing and collecting the data at sea...